oguzhannsen/oguzhannsen/README.md

-- 👋 Hi, I’m @oguzhannsen
+- 👋 Hi, I’m  Oğuzhan
-- 👀 I’m
+- 👀 I’m a stundent forever
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Pyton
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...